Glossary of Digital Terms

 VOIP (Voice Over Internet Protocol) allows you to make voice calls over the internet instead of a regular phone line.

-The term VPN (Virtual Private Network) refers to a private network connection to the internet.
+VPN (Virtual Private Network) refers to a private network connection to the internet.
 People using a virtual private network connect with a unique ID and password and their internet traffic is encrypted.
 Since all their data is encrypted, they remain anonymous on the internet and to prevent theft or collection of personal data and website history.
 For more, read “What Is a VPN and Why Do I Need One?”

 Generally, a whitelist is the people allowed in somewhere, like a guest list.
 On the web, it is who you approve to access your personal data.
 You can create this list of “hosts” within Blindcut.
 It is your personal list of ads, third party hosts and cookies that YOU have approved (it’s the reverse of a blacklist) and therefore allow on websites that you visit.